Blake Shelton, Gwen Stefani Accused Of ‘Not Even Trying To Coach’ On ‘The Voice’

 “[The Voice] is so annoying this year,” @Maricruz246 added of Gwen Stefani’s return to Blake Shelton’s side after Gwen was absent from Seasons 10 and 11 in 2016.
 “Blake can’t press the button unless Gwen has, and Gwen can’t press the button unless Blake has.”

-Daily Mail was also quick to note that the March 7 episode of The Voice brought some serious flirting from Gwen and Blake after the couple faced serious backlash for their PDA in previous episodes of Season 12, as the site reported that the most recent instalment saw Shelton and Stefani make “multiple declarations of love for each other.”
+Daily Mail was also quick to note that the March 7 episode of The Voice brought some serious flirting from Gwen and Blake after the couple faced serious backlash for their PDA in previous episodes of Season 12, as the site reported that the most recent installment saw Shelton and Stefani make “multiple declarations of love for each other.”

 Blake and Gwen couldn’t seem to stop gushing over each other during the show, even telling one another “I love you” as they attempted to entice acts to their teams while Shelton also called his girlfriend of almost a year and a half “pretty.”

-The latest round of flirting and major PDA on The Voice comes after Shelton and Stefani, who met on the NBC show back in 2015, received a whole lot of backlash from fans for their loved-up demenor.
+The latest round of flirting and major PDA on The Voice comes after Shelton and Stefani, who met on the NBC show back in 2015, received a whole lot of backlash from fans for their loved-up demeanor.

-Blake and Gwen’s constant flirting on The Voice was even being blamed for the show taking a dip in ratings during the first week of blind audition rounds, as less viewers tuned in to both the Tuesday and Thursday night shows following Stefani and Shelton’s PDA on the Monday night premiere.
+Blake and Gwen’s constant flirting on The Voice was even being blamed for the show taking a dip in ratings during the first week of blind audition rounds, as less viewers tuned into both the Tuesday and Thursday night shows following Stefani and Shelton’s PDA on the Monday night premiere.

 Thursday night’s show, which served as the third round of The Voice’s famous blind auditions, saw a pretty steep drop from the 13.02 million viewers who watched the premiere as Variety reported that closer to 10.64 million viewers watched the Thursday night episode, which had some fans speculating that Gwen and Blake’s PDA was turning viewers off after fans took to social media to voice their displeasure.